TIMELESS ‘OLD FLORIDA’ DIFFERENT FROM MODERN MANSIONS

 We’ve previously reviewed this home and the classic Florida style and attributes considered for its pricing and positioning.
 But let’s look at this home’s unique attributes again.
 With three bedrooms and two-and-one-half bathrooms, it’s not the number of rooms but how they’re placed that makes the home work for the right buyer.

 Like many classic Florida lifestyle properties, this home was made for living.
-The master bedroom, which leads out to the patio (we’ll get to that in a bit), has two sizeable closets.
+The primary bedroom, which leads out to the patio (we’ll get to that in a bit), has two sizeable closets.
 The larger one is a walk-in with ample space.
 The second, slightly smaller closet, would be perfect for the spouse or partner with fewer clothes - maybe daily wear, boating or golfing attire, a few suits or a tuxedo for formal events.
 Both bedrooms have their own bathroom.

 Common to the 1940s design, and any renovations or embellishments that often came later in the 1950s and ‘60s, the open kitchen is styled far differently from modern kitchens.
 We decided we would embellish it with furniture.